 - Family relief and support.
 The SSAH program recognizes the added responsibility of caring for a family member with a disability.
 With this in mind, funding is provided to assist with parent relief, so that family members can have time for their own needs or the needs of other members in the family.

 In Windsor/Essex County the administration of the Special Services at Home program is overseen by Family Respite Services, with service being delivered through three local agencies.
 The agencies are Family Respite Services, Community Living Essex County and Community Living Windsor.
 A family does have the option of administering the funding themselves.
 Funding is provided to families on an annual contractual basis.
-The Ministry of Community and Social Services determines the amount of funding available for each individual applicant.
+The Ministry of Children, Community and Social Services determines the amount of funding available for each individual applicant.

 Family Respite Services will assist families who have children (infancy to 18 years old) who are eligible for SSAH with all aspects of their contracts.
 If a family contracts with FRS to administer their funding from SSAH: